Cook smarter

 Once you've picked your system, start migrating.
 Don't try to do everything at once.
 Batch it.

-Week 2: The backlog.
+Week 2 is cleanup.
 Go through your bookmarks, saved posts, and screenshot folders.
 Anything you'd actually make again, import it.
-Anything you saved "for someday" and haven't touched in six months, let it go.
+Anything you saved "for someday" and haven't touched in six months?
+Let it go.
+I deleted about 60% of my saved recipes during this step.
+Felt great.

-Week 3: The physical collection.
+Week 3 is for physical recipes.
 If you have recipe cards, a binder, or cookbooks with sticky notes marking your favorites, take photos and import them.
 Most recipe managers with AI import can read handwritten cards and printed pages.

-Ongoing: Import as you go.
+Ongoing is the habit that keeps the system working.
 Found something new online?
 Import it right then.
 Don't bookmark it.
 Don't screenshot it.
 Put it in the system immediately.
-This is the habit that keeps the system working.

 Step 3: Organize with tags and collections